gabrielle9talavera/CS491FinalProject/README.md

 DESCRIPTION: This project simulates a dynamic mesh network where nodes and links may fail.
 Nodes may fail intermittently, and as an input to the simulation, each node and link will have a certain probability to fail.
 When such failure occurs, the network must adapt and re-route to avoid the faulty node.
 This network uses the Floyd-Warshall algorithm to route from a source node to the destination.

-UPDATED 5/2020: ADDED AUTOMATED TESTS AND DEPLOYMENT
+UPDATED 5/2020: ADDED AUTOMATED TESTS AND DEPLOYMENT USING JENKINS AND DOCKER

 ADDITIONAL FEATURE: This program uses the Floyd-Warshall algorithm to route to a source to destination.
 There is a feature that can compare the performance of the Floyd-Warshall algorithm with Dijkstra's and the Bellman-Ford algorithm.
 To compare Floyd-Warshall to Dijkstra's uncomment lines: 107, 112, 122.
 To compare Floyd-Warshall with the Bellman-Ford algorithm uncomment lines: 108, 113, 123.